lcp Skip to Main Content

 • Dirty sprite

 The term “lean” comes from the position that people who use it commonly end up in after drinking it.
+The term “purple drank” comes from the characteristic purple color given by the mix of cough syrup, candy, and soda.

 "Other names of Lean" title written above a cough syrup icon surrounded by different names of lean

-What Is The Meaning Of Purple Drank?
+What Is the Meaning of Purple Drank?

-What Is The Recipe For Purple Drank?
+What Is the Recipe For Purple Drank?

 Although, it is not always purple and can vary in color.